 See this shortcode in action on this product on our demo site.

 - Replace “54150” from the above shortcode with the product ID (you can find this by going to the ‘Edit Product’ screen and looking for the ID in the URL at the top of your browser address bar).
 To save having to do this manually for each product, you could also write some extra code to dynamically populate the include option with the ID of the current product.

 - In the screenshot, a product table has been added to the short description field.
 The product table has its own check boxes and ‘Add Selected to Cart’ options, but the single product template has added its own variation fields, quantity selector and Add to Cart button underneath the short description field.
 You will need to hide these elements – either using CSS or by modifying the single product template.

 - In the example shortcode above, we have chosen some suggested settings for using product tables in this way.
 For example, we have used the ‘checkbox’ style of add to cart buttons, and hidden certain elements that aren’t relevant.
 See shortcode options article to configure your product table in other ways.

 Tip: If you’re using the WooCommerce Product Add-Ons plugin (instructions here), then your add-on options are compatible with both of the methods on this page.
 They will appear in the add to cart column of the product table.

 Please note that our standard support does not include help with custom coding.
 If you don’t know how to implement the tips in this article yourself, you should ask your developer or post a job on Codeable to find a WordPress expert.
-Alternatively, please contact us to request a quote from our customisations service.

 Showing custom fields on the single product page